a-n-rose/workshops/deep_learning_acoustics/README.md

 python3 --version
 ```

-Start up your virtual environment (in the folder "deep_learning_acoustics"):
+To install all the python packages we will use, first start up your virtual environment (in the folder "deep_learning_acoustics"):

 ```
 source env/bin/activate
 ```

-In your virtual environment, run 'requirements.txt' to install all necessary packages via pip.
+4) In your virtual environment, run 'requirements.txt' to install all necessary packages via pip.

 ```
 pip install -r requirements.txt